 Have you taken what you thought was to be the best Instagram photo ever, only to find most of it cut off when you post it?
 Well, if you knew the correct sizes needed, then your photo masterpiece would actually be seen the way you intended it.
 The ‘Gram isn’t the only social network to have specific dimensions for photos you post or update your profile with.
-So, in order for your business to look its best at all times, we’ve compiled a list of all the social media image sizes to ensure your images look spectacular on any platform:
+So, in order for your social media marketing efforts and your business to look its best at all times, we’ve compiled a list of all the social media image sizes to ensure your images look spectacular on any platform:

 Facebook image sizes

 Even the largest social media network has some very specific requirements – especially when it comes to image sizes.
 When someone is looking to find out more about your business, there’s a very good chance that they will try to find you on Facebook, so you best have your profile properly setup.
 Other than the obvious (your profile picture and cover photo) there are a couple of more sizes to take into account.
 Specific images to be on the lookout for are groups and events, as they have their own specific dimensions.
 Of course, the photo itself is yours for the choosing, so make sure it’s alluring.
 Zuckerberg’s empire is constantly updating and undergoing changes so to make sure you’re keeping up.

 Profile photo: minimum of 180 x 180 px Cover photo: 820 x 310 Link post: 1,200 x 628 Photo: 1,200 x 628 Group cover photo: 1,640 x 859 Event cover photo: 1,920 x 1,080